• Skip to primary navigation

 Ingredients & Substitutions

-Coconut cream - Make sure the can of coconut cream is full fat.
+Coconut cream – Make sure the can of coconut cream is full-fat.
 Sometimes coconut cream is labeled 30% fat and that is not good enough for this recipe.

-Vanilla extract - I encourage you to get the highest quality vanilla extract you can because it really makes a difference to the flavor of the ice cream.
+Vanilla extract – I encourage you to get the highest quality vanilla extract you can because it makes a big difference to the flavor of the ice cream.
 Some less expensive vanilla extracts are made with artificial flavoring instead of flavoring from real vanilla.

 Vodka - Vodka does not freeze, and this ingredient is the key to keeping the texture of the ice cream soft enough to scoop.